Etyre/Engineered-Efficacy-/Learning Methodology.md

 - Juggling: I could tell when I missed a catch or dropped a ball, but by that point it was already too late to do a correction, and the pattern would collapse.
 But I noticed that I would catch the ball with different parts of my hand, sometimes between my fingers, sometimes on the ridge between my thumb and forefinger, sometimes on my palm.
 When I caught the ball with my fingers, I would typically loose control of the pattern a few steps latter.
 But, this was early enough that I could do the correction: making sure to catch with my palm on the next iteration.

+###Start with a stripped down scenario / start with the endgame / work backwards

+Stolen from Josh Waitzkin (Chapter and 11 of the Art of Learning)

+Examples:

+* When learning Jujitsu, start by practicing maintaining a single pin, and getting out of that pin, and learning the principles that govern that situation, and gradually work backwards to the throws that, when executed correctly, put you in that position.

 ###Do a smaller thing, with greater ease-ness

 If the exercise that I've selected for myself feels frustrating, then it isn't the right exercise yet.